 Ramen

-Ramen restaurants can be found virtually everywhere across the country, with Tokyo estimated to have over 10,000 alone.
-It’s not hard to see why – a bowlful is inexpensive, accessible and super tasty.
+Just as sushi reigns Japanese cuisine royalty, ramen holds a similar esteemed position.
+Ramen restaurants are ubiquitous throughout Japan, with Tokyo boasting an impressive 10,000 alone.
+It’s not hard to understand why – a steaming bowl is inexpensive, accessible and super tasty.
 Tick, tick, tick.

-Ramen can have regional and vendor-specific variations galore, which impact the dish at all levels.
-This includes the broth (the most common being soy sauce, salt, miso or pork bones), noodle type (their thickness and ‘doneness’) and toppings (pork, green onion, bean sprouts, egg, seaweed and more).
+Despite its seemingly simple components – curly egg noodles in broth – well-executed ramen packs an incredible flavour punch, with time and skill needed to create an authentically rich and delicious bowlful.
+Within this can be regional and vendor-specific variations too, impacting the broth type (the most common being soy sauce, salt, miso or pork bones), noodles (their thickness and ‘doneness’) and toppings (pork, green onion, bean sprouts, egg, seaweed and more).

 Leave a Comment